 Intelligent foxes that possess paranormal abilities that increase as they get older and wiser.
 According to Japanese folklore, a kitsune gains an additional tail for every hundred years of life, eventually reaching a maximum of nine tails.
 These legendary creatures are renowned for their ability to shapeshift into human form, often appearing as beautiful women, elderly men, or young girls.
 Kitsune serve as loyal guardians, tricksters, or even seducers depending on the tale.
 Inari kitsune, the white foxes associated with the Shinto deity Inari, are considered benevolent and bring prosperity, while wild kitsune may be mischievous or malicious.
 Their powers extend beyond mere illusion; they can possess humans, bend time and space, create elaborate dreamscapes, and breathe foxfire known as kitsunebi.
 Stories of kitsune have been told for over a thousand years across Japan and remain deeply embedded in the cultural imagination.
+The kitsune tradition first appeared in Japanese literature during the Heian period (794-1185 CE), with the earliest known written account appearing in the Nihon Ryoiki, a collection of Buddhist tales and legends.
+Over centuries, the kitsune evolved from a purely trickster figure associated with rice fields and agriculture to a complex supernatural being capable of profound emotion and spiritual significance.
+Modern Japanese popular culture continues to feature kitsune prominently, from anime and manga to video games and films, demonstrating the creature's enduring appeal and adaptability to contemporary storytelling.

 Japan